Cold Email for Recruiting: Sourcing Templates for Talent Acquisition (2026)

 - Accurate “From” name and email address (no deceptive headers)

-- Visible and functional unsubscribe link
+- A visible, functional unsubscribe link

-Diversity Hiring and Anti-Discrimination
+Diversity hiring and anti-discrimination

 When conducting targeted outreach to underrepresented groups: